kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 	- cache needs to store two types of data
 		- long to short (for usage when generating short url)
 		- short to long (for usage when query short url)
-	- Which cache eviction policy would best fit our needs?
-LRU
+	- **Which cache eviction policy would best fit our needs?**
+		- LRU
+	- **How can each cache replica be updated?**
+		- Whenever there is a cache miss, our servers would be hitting a backend database.
+		- Whenever this happens, we can update the cache and pass the new entry to all the cache replicas.
+		- Each replica can update their cache by adding the new entry.
+If a replica already has that entry, it can simply ignore it.
 	- **workflow**:
 		1. get http://bit.ly/1Us49DS
 		2. request sends to web server, check this short url in Memcached and if found, return long url